 Hannah takes unusual examples of how data and models are used in everything from locating serial killers, the analysis of fertility in cows, and predicting malarial water sources.
 She uses these illustrations to examine how data is collected, used, how reliable it is and what its limitations are.
 Beyond the abstract, she also considers customer data and how companies like Airbnb and Uber use in their data.
 She also reveals the difference between a nerd and a geek.

-As well the all aspects of data, Hannah looks at how artificial intelligence is finding new ways to use it.
+As well as all aspects of data, Hannah looks at how artificial intelligence is finding new ways to use it.
 She reveals how AI is being applied in areas as sensitive as criminal sentencing and whilst not perfect it still outperforms humans in delivering unbiased decision-making.
 She considers the controversies, ethical considerations, and the scare-stories, as she does in her book Hello World: How to be Human in the Age of the Machine.

 Hannah’s TED speech and book The Mathematics of Love reveals the stats behind romance from when to compromise to the odds on finding love, and it lasting.
 She returned to the idea with the BBC Horizon episode How to Find Love Online.

 On television, Hannah has explored Climate Change By Numbers, recounted the story of computing pioneer Ada Lovelace in Calculating Ada: The Countess of Computing, and looked at how a million people at any point in time are travelling by plane in City in the Sky.
 She also co-hosted BBC Four’s Trainspotting Live and The Joy of Data.
 On radio, she’s appeared on Computing Britain, Can Maths Combat Terrorism, on the Radio 1 show Music by Numbers, and co-hosts (with geneticist Adam Rutherford) Radio 4’s The Curious Cases of Rutherford and Fry.

 Hannah fry on avoiding divorce